meownyaaa/peplus_android13_gsi_j5_2017/README.md

 ### It will take a while for the boot animation to appear, your phone most likely hasn't crashed.

 ### Set status bar top padding to 2, start padding to 30, and end padding to 0 to make it look even.
-You will need to enable dynamic superuser in Misc settings if you do not have Magisk.
+You will need to enable dynamic superuser in Misc settings if you do not have Magisk/Dynamic Superuser.

 ### System UI will occasionally lag out and android will keep telling you it "isn't responding", the not responding thing is a bug and google still has not fixed it even in Android 16 (good ol' google), but the lagging out is not as you're running Android 13 with pixel features on 2 whole fucking gigabytes of RAM (assuming you didnt buy the 32gb J5 2017 which has 3GB RAM)